KenT2/pipresents-kms/README.md

 Copy any other files you have changed in /pipresents/pp_config/ - pp_email.cfg, pp_oscmonitor.cfg, pp_oscremote.cfg

 This version requires the legacy camera library.
-If using the camera run sudo raspi-config and select legacy camera.
+If using the camera use Bulllseye and run sudo raspi-config and select legacy camera.

 For upgrade from Beep: